26 Magento Statistics That Reveal Which Platform Truly Rules Ecommerce in 2023

 (Magento)

-These Magento statistics in 2020 demonstrate that the platform’s directory of partners has decreased by at least 150.
-Many explanations could shed light on the matter, and Magento 1’s End of Life is one of them.
+2020 Magento statistics demonstrate that the platform’s directory of partners decreased by at least 150.
+One of the reasons for this matter is Magento 1’s impending end.

 (Magento, Elogic)

-Magento Open Source may not come with direct support, but with the company’s vast network of 315,000 experienced developers, 8,000 certified implementation experts, and 5,900 competent contributors, help is often just a few clicks away.
+Magento Open Source may not come with direct support.
+Still, with the company’s vast network of 315,000 experienced developers, 8,000 certified implementation experts, and 5,900 competent contributors, help is often just a few clicks away.

 (Magento, Sana Commerce, BuiltWith)

 This figure no longer includes Magento 1 extensions.
-They’re taken off the marketplace a week after the EOL of Magento 2’s predecessor.
-Many of the company’s partners have adjusted to this change accordingly.
+Magento removed them from the marketplace a week after Magento 2’s predecessor was EOL’d, and many of their partners have adapted accordingly.

-A good case in point is ClearSale.
-It has launched an extension for Magento 2 to express its dedication to the ecosystem’s latest standards and ensure seamless integration of its tech into the platform moving forward.
+A good case regarding this is ClearSale.
+It launched an extension for Magento 2 to express its dedication to the ecosystem’s latest standards and ensured seamless integration of its tech into the platform.

-26. Convert Digital has become an Adobe Magento Gold partner after building at least 10 online storefronts on Magento Commerce.
+23. Convert Digital became an Adobe Magento Gold partner after building at least 10 online storefronts on Magento Commerce.

 (Mumbrella)